Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Getting_Started.md

 ```

-For our HelloWorld, you have just to put the credentials you want to use.
+For our HelloWorld application, you have just to put the credentials you want to use.
 Others parameters can stay unchanged.

 #### Executing the application